Counterfeit Components: Emerging Trends in Counterfeit Detection and Mitigation

 iNEMI Tech Topic Series: Counterfeit Components

 Emerging Trends in Counterfeit Detection and Mitigation

-The third session will look at emerging technologies for detection and mitigation.
-We will also review results of an industry survey regarding experiences with counterfeit components and strategies used to mitigate risk.
-If you are interested in this topic but unable to attend, please register for the webinar and we will send you a link to the presentation and webinar recording following the event.
+The third session looked at emerging technologies for detection and mitigation and reviewed results of an industry survey regarding experiences with counterfeit components and strategies used to mitigate risk.

 University of Florida

 Navid Asadi is an Associate Professor in the Electrical and Computer Engineering Department at the University of Florida with an affiliation to the Materials Science and Engineering department.
 He investigates novel techniques for IC counterfeit detection and prevention, system and chip level decomposition and security assessment, anti-reverse engineering, 3D imaging, invasive and semi-invasive physical assurance, supply chain security, etc.

 Dr. Asadi is director of the Security and Assurance (SCAN) lab house to more than $10M advanced imaging and characterization equipment.
 He also serves as the associate director of the Microelectronics Security Training (MEST) center which is a multi-million dollar program to train and reskill the professional engineers in the area of security.

 His projects are sponsored by various government agencies and industry including but not limited to NSF, AFRL, AFOSR, ONR, SRC, Meta, Cisco, and Analog Devices.